 Look for a mental health professional with a current license; this ensures that your therapist has completed the appropriate level of education to practice.
 When browsing through therapists on Zencare, you can rest assured that our therapists have already been vetted.

-Check that your prospective therapist has completed specialized training in client-centered therapy.
+Check that your prospective therapist has completed specialized training in humanistic psychology, and specifically in client-centered therapy.
 It can be helpful to take a look at therapists’ biographies.
 This is often where they note their experience and specializations.

-The American Psychological Association has a division for psychologists interested in humanistic therapies.
-If you want to work with a psychologist, look for a member of this Society for Humanistic Psychology.
+The American Psychological Association has a division for psychologists interested in humanistic therapy.
+If you want to work with a psychologist, look for a member of the Society for Humanistic Psychology.

 Prioritize the potential for developing a strong working relationship between you and your therapist.
-This trusting relationship, called the “therapeutic alliance” can have a significant impact on the effect of therapy.
+This trusting relationship, called the “therapeutic alliance” will have a significant impact on the effect of Rogerian psychotherapy.

-The therapeutic alliance is considered to be a particularly important aspect of client-centered therapy, so you’ll want to keep an eye out for the key client-centered characteristics in your prospective therapists:
+The therapeutic alliance is a particularly important aspect of Dr. Rogers' client-centered therapy, so you’ll want to keep an eye out for the key characteristics in your prospective therapists:

-- Empathy: the therapist understands how you feel and think, and is able to show you this by accurately summarizing your thoughts back to you.
+- Empathy: the therapist understands how you feel and think and is able to show you this by accurately summarizing your thoughts back to you without judgment.

 - Unconditional positive regard: the therapist shows you warmth and helps you to feel worthwhile and valued.